goldie-lin/binfiles/README.md

 my ~/bin/

-Some my personal crafted scripts for daily using.
+Some my personal crafted scripts for daily use.